Retrofitting a Cotswold cottage

 Motivations for the retrofit

-The owners were driven by a strong desire to make their property completely independent of oil and wanted to help address the climate emergency.
-A decade ago, they had explored retrofit options, but their only option at the time was a more efficient oil-fired boiler, which still kept them tied to fossil fuels.
-With time, technological advances meant that an Air Source Heat Pump became a viable alternative.
+The owners were driven by a desire to reduce their reliance on fossil fuels and contribute to addressing the climate emergency.
+A decade ago, their options were limited to a more efficient oil-fired boiler, keeping them tied to oil.
+Advances in technology eventually made an Air Source Heat Pump a viable alternative.

 The home transformation process